The rise and fall of the penny-share offer : A historical sociology of London’s smaller company markets

 Suggested citation: Roscoe , P. J. 2017, The rise and fall of the penny-share offer : A historical sociology of London’s smaller company markets.
 University of St Andrews. http://hdl.handle.net/10023/11688

-A Richer Life will be published by Penguin on 7 May 2015.
+A Richer Life was published by Penguin on 7 May 2015.
 It first appeared in February 2014, under the title I Spend Therefore I Am.
 It argued that the act of purchase, the handing over of cash in return for goods, had become the defining relationship of our society, and that we have come to accept its values – individualism, convenience, immediate gratification and value for money – as the only ones that count.
 It showed how economics, a supposedly dispassionate, universal science of human behaviour, makes the world it describes, and made a blunt critique of our abject surrender to that ‘science’.
 The paperback edition is revised and enlarged.
 Its title reflects an attempt to tackle the most important question of all those raised in the original book: what are we to do now?